10 Christmas Sermons to Make Pastors Merry and Bright

 Church leadership is a blessing from God.

-It is also a very difficult endeavor for those who seek to give the blessing of good leadership to the church.
+It is also a very difficult endeavor for those who seek to find a way to give the blessing of good leadership to the church.

 “The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task” (1 Tim.
 3:1).